Field theories of active particle systems and their entropy production: Discussion, summary and outlook

 \section{Discussion, summary and outlook}

 \seclabel{summary_outlook} Above we have demonstrated how to construct a Doi-Peliti field theory, \Erefs{def_action0}, \eref{def_ave0} and \eref{def_action0_cont}, from the Fokker-Planck or master equation \eref{FPeqn_main} governing single particle dynamics, without having to resort to explicit discretisation.
-The resulting expression for the entropy production, \Eref{def_entropyProduction_elegant}, is of a particularly simple form, indicating that entropy production can be interpreted as a mean of a \emph{local} expression \Eref{def_local_entropy}.
-Additional processes, reactions and interaction, can be added and, if necessary, treated perturbatively, \Erefs{def_action_full} and \eref{perturbative_expansion}.
+The resulting expression for the entropy production of conserved particle systems, \Eref{def_entropyProduction_elegant}, is of a particularly simple form, indicating that entropy production can be interpreted as a mean of a \emph{local} expression \Eref{def_local_entropy}.
+Additional processes, reactions and interaction, can be added to the action and, if necessary, treated perturbatively, \Erefs{def_action_full} and \eref{perturbative_expansion}.
 Expressing the entropy production in terms of propagators, \Erefs{def_entropyProduction}, \eref{def_Op} and \eref{def_Ln}, it turns out that the perturbative contributions enter only to first order, \Erefs{transition_from_action} and \eref{Ln_from_propagators}, because each such perturbation introduces a term of order $t'-t$, \Eref{derivative_integral}.
+Higher order contributions from the perturbative terms produce higher powers of $t'-t$ which do not enter into the entropy production.
+Even when some phenomena are treated perturbatively the resulting expressions for the entropy production are exact and we do not need to assume convergence of the perturbation expansion.
 Loops enter into the entropy production only in the presence of external sources (tadpole-like diagrams).

-Treating interaction perturbatively, the results are generalised to many interacting particles, \SMref{MultipleParticles}, with significant simplifications taking place as diagrams with more than one blob do not enter, \eg \Eref{def_trans_multi_diag} (also \SMref{appendixWhichDiagramsContribute}), and disconnected diagrams that simplify as bare propagators turn into $\delta$-functions.
+Treating interaction perturbatively, the results are generalised to many interacting particles, \APref{MultipleParticles}, with significant simplifications taking place as diagrams with more than one blob do not enter, \eg \Eref{def_trans_multi_diag} (also \APref{appendixWhichDiagramsContribute}), and disconnected diagrams that simplify as bare propagators turn into $\delta$-functions.
 The resulting stationary entropy production, \Eref{entropyProduction_for_pairPot}, can again be understood as a spatial average involving equal-time densities.
 If interactions involve at most $n$ particles at once, the highest order density needed is $2n-1$.
 Because of this structure, it can be used to estimate the entropy production in experimental and numerical systems, \Eref{interacting_EPR_numerics}, as well as on the basis of effective theories.